What is a pardon/record suspension?

-There will always be a record of all your criminal offenses.
-However, once a pardon/record suspension is granted, this records will be kept separate and apart with RCMP.
-Once you have been pardoned for your past offenses then the information pertaining to your past record will not be disclosed without the specific approval of the Minister of Public Safety.
+There will always be a record of all your criminal offences.
+However, once a pardon/record suspension is granted, these records will be kept separate and apart from RCMP.
+Once you have been pardoned for your past offences, then the information pertaining to your past record will not be disclosed without the specific approval of the Minister of Public Safety.

-Usually the question will not be, “have you committed an offense.”
-Usually the question will be “Do you have a criminal record for which a pardon/record suspension has not been granted?”
+Usually, the question will not be, “Have you committed an offence.”
+Usually, the question will be, “Do you have a criminal record for which a pardon/record suspension has not been granted?”
 The answer to that question is NO.

-Should the first question arise, then you can state “YES but I have been pardoned for my past offense.”
+Should the first question arise, then you can state, “YES, but I have been pardoned for my past offence.”

 What happens if I have a pardon/record suspension and I get charged again?

 That will be unfortunate as your pardon/record suspension can be revoked.
-If you are convicted of an indictable offence (more serious offence) your pardon/record suspension ceases and your past convictions will once again be on your criminal record.
-If you are convicted of a summary offence (less serious), or given a discharge, it will be dealt on a case-by-case basis.
+If you are convicted of an indictable offence (more serious offence), your pardon/record suspension ceases, and your past convictions will once again be on your criminal record.
+If you are convicted of a summary offence (less serious) or given a discharge, it will be dealt with on a case-by-case basis.
 So it is important proper submissions are made so that your pardon is not revoked.

 If I have more than one conviction, do I need more than one pardon/record suspension?

 No. You will require only one so long as the requisite waiting period of 5 or 10 years has passed for each of your convictions, and if you have met all of the other requirements, you can apply to have all of your convictions pardoned/suspended at the same time.